 Ilann M. Maazel is nationally recognized for helping the most vulnerable: children, the disabled, disenfranchised voters, and victims of police abuse, prison abuse, school bullying, and all forms of discrimination.
 He also represents a number of institutions and individuals in complex commercial disputes, and counsels high-level executives in compensation and employment matters.
 Ilann joined the firm after clerking for the Hon.
 John M. Walker on the United States Court of Appeals for the Second Circuit.

 Ilann helped save the High Line in New York City, and has brought class actions on behalf of disabled preschool children in New York City, thousands of inmates in New York City prisons, and millions of Americans surveilled by the National Security Agency.
 Ilann has represented Martha Stewart, the NAACP, the Children’s Aid Society, The New York Foundling, the New York City Council, and thousands of civil rights plaintiffs.

 Ilann is a 2015, 2014, 2013 and 2012 “Super Lawyer,” Legal Services Pro Bono Leader, Legal Aid Society Pro Bono Publico award winner, Coro Leadership fellow, and recipient of an Echoing Green Public Service Fellowship, awarded to “outstanding individuals who are committed to public service work.”

-Ilann is the civil rights blogger for www.law.com, the civil rights litigation columnist for the New York Law Journal, and a frequent commentator on civil rights, First Amendment, education, and election law issues in the national media.
+Ilann has written for the Chicago Tribune and the National Law Journal, blogs for www.law.com, writes the civil rights litigation column for the New York Law Journal, and is a frequent commentator on civil rights issues in the national media.
 Ilann previously worked at Paul, Weiss, Rifkind, Wharton & Garrison, and at the Federal Defenders in the Eastern District of New York.

 - Obtained complete dismissal of $45 million lawsuit brought by Donald Trump in a Tel Aviv real estate dispute.